 In the 19th to early 20th century, Modernism heralded a radical transformation of culture.
-With its renewed outlook of a post-industrial, post-WW1 society, past beliefs and styles were rejected in favour of the ‘new’.
-Literary Modernism is characterised by innovative literary techniques such as stream of consciousness, interior monologue and multiple viewpoints which reflect an interest in psychology and human nature.
-Despite its prominence the movement is notoriously hard to define.
+With its renewed outlook of a post-industrial, post-WW1 society, past beliefs and styles were rejected in favor of the ‘new’.
+Literary Modernism is characterized by innovative literary techniques such as stream of consciousness, interior monologue, and multiple viewpoints, which reflect an interest in psychology and human nature.
+Despite its prominence, the movement is notoriously hard to define.
 So, what elements make up Modernist literature?

-After the decline in classical western thinking and the radical changes in society at the beginning of the 20th century, writers turned inward, favouring individual expression and creating space for contemplation.
-Is this way Modernists established the blueprints for modern literature.
+After the decline in classical western thinking and the radical changes in society at the beginning of the 20th century, writers turned inward, favoring individual expression and creating space for contemplation.
+In this way, Modernists established the blueprints for modern literature.

-New writing techniques captured the spirit of rebellion and need to rip apart, rearrange and reappropriate language structure.
-But far from taking an ‘anything goes’ approach Modernists were disciplined and rigorous, carving a niche and marking their territory on the literary landscape.
+New writing techniques captured the spirit of rebellion and the need to rip apart, rearrange, and reappropriate language structure.
+But far from taking an ‘anything goes’ approach, Modernists were disciplined and rigorous, carving a niche and marking their territory on the literary landscape.

-A style characterised by loosely structured and continuous text that usually replicates a character’s thought process, ‘stream of consciousness’ writing is quintessentially Modernist.
-It’s associated with many well-known names of the writing period: James Joyce, Virginia Woolf and Marcel Proust.
+A style characterized by loosely structured and continuous text that usually replicates a character’s thought process, ‘stream of consciousness’ writing is quintessentially Modernist.
+It’s associated with many well-known names of the writing period: James Joyce, Virginia Woolf, and Marcel Proust.

-Modernists were interested in the way different texts related to each other, and explored this through use of references, allusions, quotations and pastiche.
+Modernists were interested in the way different texts related to each other and explored this through the use of references, allusions, quotations, and pastiche.
 Though not an invention of the Modernists, this technique went on to define their literature.

-The human experience is confused, wild, jumbled and completely subjective.
-There is a belief that people cannot fully know themselves, and so their understanding of the world is bound to be piecemeal and full of contradictions.
+The human experience is confused, wild, jumbled, and completely subjective.
+There is a belief that people cannot fully know themselves, so their understanding of the world is bound to be piecemeal and full of contradictions.
 So, Modernist literature asserts that everything is relative.

-Appearing towards the end of Modernist movement, Absurdism is another manifestation of post-war disillusionment.
-Absurdists note the inherent desire to find value in a meaningless world, and represent this in the structure of their work.
+Appearing towards the end of the Modernist movement, Absurdism is another manifestation of post-war disillusionment.
+Absurdists note the inherent desire to find value in a meaningless world and represent this in the structure of their work.